 Before beginning work on the 10 Year Property Plan (10YPP) you should introduce yourself to the school and confirm the process and timing for developing a 10YPP.
 This is especially important if the school principal is new and has not been through this process before, so they understand what is expected of them and the deadlines you are working to.
-You may also use this opportunity to complete the desktop condition assessment and detailed physical assessment of the school buildings.
+You may also use this opportunity to discuss the school’s completed School Evaluation of the Physical Environment (SEPE) and to complete the desktop condition assessment and detailed physical assessment of the school buildings.

 - Collecting school data and information

 Following Ministry advice to schools of your appointment, it is your responsibility to contact the school and introduce yourself.
 This is so you can begin your relationship with the school, set expectations, and everyone understands their role and responsibilities.
 You may want to combine this with your Desktop Condition Assessment, and/or your detailed physical Condition Assessment, and discuss the school’s completed School Evaluation of the Physical Environment (SEPE) depending on the location of the school.

 You may extend an invitation to your school’s property advisor.
 You should call or meet with your property advisor in any case, to discuss any issues with the school and to access information held by the Ministry.